 Who wouldn't want to visit the "Prettiest Towns in France"?
 Alsace has several, with flowers from every window and floral displays in front of several of the medieval buildings.
 Besides, the towns are just a short drive or train ride from Strasbourg.

-a Google Photo album of our first drive, then close the window to return to this
+an album for the Riquewihr.
+Close the window to return to this

-Click Riquewhir to see a Google Photo album of our first drive, then close the window to return to this page.
+Click the photo above to see an album for the Riquewihr.
+Close the window to return to this page.

 We rented a car twice and took a train another day, to visit towns south of Strasbourg along the Alsace Wine Route.
 Our first car exploration of the Alsace region began in Riquewihr, a favourite of tourists with its flower bedecked half-timbered houses surrounded by vineyards.
 We bought three bottles of local wine and had them with our meals back in Strasbourg.